1N400x rectifier diodes

 The 1N400x (or 1N4001 or 1N4000) series is a family of popular one-ampere general-purpose silicon rectifier diodes commonly used in AC adapters for common household appliances.
 Its blocking voltage varies from 50 volts (1N4001) to 1000 volts (1N4007).
 This JEDEC device number series is available in the DO-41 axial package.
 Diodes with similar ratings are available in SMA and MELF surface mount packages (in other part number series).

-The 1N540x (or 1N5400) series is a similarly popular family of diodes rated 3 Amperes.
-These diodes use the larger DO-201AD axial package to dissipate heat better.
+The 1N540x (or 1N5400) series is a similarly popular family of diodes rated 3 Amperes, which has a larger DO-201AD axial package to dissipate heat better.

 History

 The 1N400x series was originally introduced by Motorola's Semiconductor Products Division and registered at JEDEC in 1963 as silicon power rectifiers used primarily for military and industrial applications.
 It appeared in the Motorola Semiconductor Data Manual in 1965, as replacements for 1N2609 through 1N2617.
 The 1N540x series were announced in Electrical Design News in 1968, along with the now lesser-known 1.5 A 1N5391 series.